Car Accident Attorneys in Kansas City, MO

 U.S. Auto Accident Statistics

-Auto accident statistics, including the number and types of automobile related collisions and deaths varies vastly among the 50 different states in the U.S. Depending on a specific state’s population is just one of the many factors that effects the number of motor vehicle deaths.
+Auto accident statistics, including the number and types of automobile related collisions and deaths, vary vastly among the 50 different states in the U.S. Depending on a specific state’s population is just one of the many factors that effect the number of motor vehicle deaths.
 Fatality rates per capita and per vehicle miles traveled provide a way of examining automobile deaths relative to the population and amount of driving.
 However, many factors can affect these rates, including types of vehicles driven, travel speeds, state traffic laws, rates of licensure, weather, and many more.

 In 2016, there were 37,641 fatal automobile related accidents in the United States.
 There were 1,976 more fatalities from automobile crashes in 2016 than in 2015.
 In the United States during 2016 there were motor vehicle crash death rates of 11.6 deaths per 100,000 people and 1.16 deaths per 100 million vehicle miles traveled.
 The fatality rate per 100,000 people ranged from a low of 4.0 in the District of Columbia to a high of 23.1 in Mississippi.
 The death rates per 100 million vehicle miles traveled ranged from 0.66 in Minnesota and Rhode Island to 1.88 in South Carolina.

 Depending upon the severity of the accident, those involved can sustain extremely serious – often fatal – injuries.
 In fact, between 2014-2016, there were 178 people killed and 912 people seriously injured in car accidents in Kansas City alone.

 When comparing younger drivers and senior drivers, we notice seniors are more likely to be involved in certain types of collisions, angle crashes, overtaking or merging crashes, and especially intersection crashes.
 In 2015, the total number of fatalities for drivers 65+ was 6,490.
 Alternatively, the total number of fatalities for drivers between the ages of 21-24 was 4,942.